 The big theme that Barrage is focused on tackling here is FAMILY! and if that somehow flies over reader’s heads in the first chapter, Astro will helpfully remind them at least once in every chapter following it.
 It’s definitely an interesting concept worth exploring, but Horikoshi doesn’t really have enough time to develop it outside of his lead character’s borderline obsessive big brother complex.
 By the time the story is over all we really know is that Astro is a bit thick headed and that he loooves his family; one suspects that he and Dominic Toretto from the Fast & Furious series would get along famously.

 There are other characters of course, namely Tiamat, Astro’s partner and mentor during his journey outside the capital, but he too suffers from having little time to develop.
-Over the course of the story we figure out he’s a above-average fighter and that he gets uncomfortable talking to girls, and that’s about it.
-He and Astro have a pretty standard relationship where they bicker with each other a lot but they ultimately respect each other, and that’s fine for what it is.
+Over the course of the story we figure out he’s an above-average fighter and that he gets uncomfortable talking to girls, and…that’s about it.
+He and Astro have a pretty standard relationship where they bicker a lot but ultimately respect each other, and that’s fine for what it is.
 Other characters are introduced as well but with so little time to spare between the action it’s all very fundamental; it’s a testament to Horikoshi’s skill that he’s able to make any mark at all given the ticking clock he was working under.

 But enough about all that, let’s talk about what Horikoshi does really well in this series: the art.
-While the writing definitely suffered from time constraints Horikoshi’s unique artwork doesn’t suffer one bit, staying strong from beginning to end.
+While the plot definitely suffered from time constraints, Horikoshi’s unique artwork doesn’t suffer one bit, staying strong from beginning to end.
 His pages remain creative and easy to follow, he definitely has a knack for staging the more dramatic and action-packed moments at this point in his career.
-At this point in time any comic artist worth his salt has mastered the art of the “page turn reveal”, and Horikoshi definitely knows the best moments to employ them for maximum horror or maximum “hell yeah!”.
+These days, any comic artist worth their salt has mastered the art of the “page turn reveal”, and Horikoshi definitely knows the best moments to employ them for maximum horror and/or maximum “hell yeah!”.

 He also gets a lot of opportunities to stretch his legs and play around with drawing various locations.
-When Astro is first brought to the royal palace after spending his entire life in the slums, for example, Horikoshi makes sure everything looks suitably grand and overwhelming, with appropriately giant gates, glistening chandeliers and gleaming suits of armor, and ominously high hallways.
+Case in point, when Astro is first brought to the royal palace after spending his entire life in the slums, Horikoshi makes sure everything looks suitably grand and overwhelming, with appropriately giant gates, glistening chandeliers, and ominously tall hallways.
 It’s enough to put both Astro and the reader in a state of unease.
 From his depiction of life in the slums and palaces of the capital to the caves and desert towns of the outer kingdom, Horikoshi proves he is well up to the task.

-One thing I wanted to really wanted to focus on though, and this is something I admire in his work on Academia, are Horikoshi’s interesting character designs.
+One thing I wanted to really wanted to focus on though, and this is something I’ve really come to admire in his work on Academia, are Horikoshi’s character designs.
 As with the superhuman characters he would later develop, the inhabitants of Industria are equally interesting to look at; from the flamboyant human characters to the otherworldly and sometimes unsettling aliens.
 Lizard men, rock creatures, horned demons, multi-limbed beasts of all shapes and sizes; Horikoshi makes sure every one of them is distinguishable from the rest of the pack.
-If nothing else, Barrage is a wonderful showcase of beautiful pages with interesting composition and wild designs.
+If nothing else, Barrage is a wonderful showcase of crazy page compositions and wild designs.